All Episodes

 I'm getting worn out.

-You think I'm sitting here on him.
+You think I'm sitting here supporting Romney?

-I spent I spent most of a full show last week analyzing what Newt did in a positive way as to why he was getting the applause.
+I spent most of a full show last week analyzing what Newt did in a positive way as to why he was getting the applause.

-You're you're reading from some script here.
+You're reading from some script here.

 You're talking to the wrong host.